 The Ntsctsf_QoSandTSCAssistance_Subscribe service operation enables NF service consumers handling of subscription to events for the existing TSC application session context.
 Subscription to events shall be created:

-- within the application session context establishment procedure by invoking the Ntsctsf_QoSandTSCAssistance_Subscribe service operation, as described in clause 5.3.2.2; or
+- within the TSC application session context establishment procedure by invoking the Ntsctsf_QoSandTSCAssistance_Create service operation, as described in clause 5.3.2.2; or

-- within the TSC application session context modification procedure by invoking the Ntsctsf_QoSandTSCAssistance_Subscribe service operation, as described in clause 5.3.2.3; or
+- within the TSC application session context modification procedure by invoking the Ntsctsf_QoSandTSCAssistance_Update service operation, as described in clause 5.3.2.3; or

 - by invoking the Ntsctsf_QoSandTSCAssistance_Subscribe service operation for the existing TSC application session context, as described in clause 5.3.2.6.2.